Swiftaff/toylang/README.md

 ----------
 ```

-Or on success a compiled file will be saved.
+Or on success a compiled `output.rs` file will be saved to the output directory.
-By default we assume the toylang.exe is in the `/target/debug` or /`target/release` directory, so it will save the output into `../../src/bin/output.rs`

-You can then build THAT file with cargo as needed, i.e. add this to the "Cargo.toml"
+You can then build THAT file with cargo as needed, i.e. output to `src/bin` and add this to the "Cargo.toml"

 ```
 [[bin]]